What Is the Family and Medical Leave Act?

 Documentation in Support of an FMLA-Qualifying Absence

 The University generally does not require documentation from an employee verifying the reason for an FMLA absence.
-However, in some cases University departments may require an employee to submit certifying documents.
+However, in some cases the University may require an employee to submit certifying documents.
 The University can deny FMLA leave if the employee doesn't provide the information.

-Departments can require documentation for:
+The University can require documentation for:

 - The employee's or an immediate family member's serious health condition